Vishal-Vasava/PlatformEngineering/tech_notes.md

 ## Swagger

 ## Database Internals
+### Front End of Database
-- Tokenizer
+- Tokenizer : Check if keywords are  valid or not.
-- Parser
+- Parser : checks if Instruction is valid.
+- Optimizer: Determine the best way to execute query.

+### Back End Component of Database
+#### Execution Engine
+- Query Executor
-- Optimizer
+- Cache Management
+- utility Services - AUTH, SEC, BACKUP, METRICS